NYPL/ami-preservation/ami_scripts/README.md

 Upon completion, the script will generate JSON files in the specified output directory, count the JSON files by type, and validate the JSON files against the schema files, printing the validation results.

-Steps performed by the script:
+This script performs the following steps:

 1. The script reads command line arguments for the source FileMaker merge file, destination directory for JSON files, and the directory of JSON schema files.
 2. The FileMaker merge file is read using pandas, and empty columns and the 'asset.fileExt' column are dropped.